-More than $600,000 is now available for select CGI U 2014 student commitment-makers.
-These funding opportunities are outlined below, and students can apply to the CGI U 2014 meeting here.
+More than $750,000 is now available for select CGI U 2014 student commitment-makers.
+These funding opportunities are outlined below.

 The Resolution Project Social Venture Challenge

 Venture Challenge, The Resolution Project will provide a total of $100,000 in